 - Staff policy requires that staff are not to be alone with any child in private locations like bathrooms, pool changing rooms; a second staff member must be present.

 - A camp manager will supervise pool attendance along with at least one other male and female staff member.
+The Brisbane Pool has a well trained and responsive staff so please don't hesitate to speak with them (or request we do) if you have any concerns about helping your child adhere to the Pool Safety Procedures.

 - Most of our instructors are school teachers who are additionally screened by their schools.